-Furthermore, instead of running GNNs in a coarse-grained pipeline as shown in our prior work~\cite{que2022aicas, que2022optimizing}, this work fuses sub-layers as much as possible, transforming multiple coarse-grained pipeline stages into a singular stage with a fine-grained pipeline inside.
+Furthermore, instead of running GNNs in a coarse-grained pipeline as shown in our prior work~\cite{que2022aicas, que2022optimizing}, we propose fusion of sub-layers as much as possible, transforming multiple coarse-grained pipeline stages into a single stage with a fine-grained pipeline inside.
 The fusion eliminates unnecessary handshake acknowledgments and dual buffers between coarse-grained pipeline stages, effectively reducing end-to-end latency.
 To further optimize latency, a Finite State Machine (FSM)-based code structure is proposed to handle imperfect loops that may emerge after fusion.
 Finally, we present a GNN-specific algorithm-hardware co-design approach to optimize the algorithm and hardware simultaneously, exploring the optimal configuration to enhance overall performance.
-Our LL-GNN design successfully achieves a sub-microsecond latency, which makes the algorithm compatible with the HL-LHC conditions where there is a hard ultra-low latency constraint, while also enabling improved accuracy.
+Our LL-GNN design successfully achieves sub-microsecond latency, which makes the algorithm compatible with the HL-LHC conditions where there is a hard ultra-low latency constraint, while also enabling improved accuracy.

-To the best of our knowledge, this is the first FPGA-based design of GNNs with a latency in $\mathcal{O}(1)\mu$s for particle identification for the detectors at the CERN HL-LHC experiments.
+To the best of our knowledge, this is the first FPGA-based design of GNNs with sub-microsecond latency for particle identification for the detectors at the CERN HL-LHC experiments.
 This work would help to improve next-generation trigger systems, enabling powerful algorithms to process massive LHC data effectively.

 We make the following contributions in this paper: \begin{itemize}

 \item A low latency layer-wise hardware architecture for GNNs with many novel design optimizations, including outer-product based matrix multiplication, column-major order, custom code transformation and the fusion of sub-layers as well as a GNN-specific algorithm and hardware co-optimization approach, resulting in sub-microsecond latency and high hardware efficiency.